 Cut your tissue paper into a few rectangles, and then cut those into small strips.

 Paint a layer of Mod Podge on one of your ornaments, and then place strips of tissue paper over the Podge, varying your placement and colors at random.

 The randomness is a big part of capturing the confetti effect, so you (or a kid you’re crafting with) can get as creative as you want!

 Dab another layer of Mod Podge as you go over the tissue paper to seal it in place.
 I found it easiest to work on one side of each confetti ornament at a time so the ornament didn’t get stuck to my work surface.

 If you’ve got a nice holder for drying ornaments (an Easter egg dying caddy might work well for this!), you can do the whole ornament at once.

 Once they’re totally dry, you can finish them with a small ribbon bow at the top of each ornament to add to the festivity level.
 Cute, right?

 My final thought on these confetti ornaments – they would look stunning on a completely white tree.
 If you’re trying to make a statement, you found your project.
 Happy Holidays!

-If you enjoyed these ornaments, I’d love for you to check out these other Christmas and confetti crafts:
+If you enjoyed these ornaments, I’d love for you to check out these other Christmas ornaments: